Can you change your life insurance beneficiary?

 Helpful Tips for Heirs and Beneficiaries

-You don’t need to stay with the deceased’s firm as an heir or beneficiary once the life insurance policy gets paid out.
+Additionally, you don’t need to stay with the deceased’s firm as an heir or beneficiary once the life insurance policy gets paid out.
 However, if assets or investments are involved, do your due diligence before adding new ones or making any transfers.

 Potential Tax Consequences for Changing Beneficiaries